gdtk-uq/gdtk/website/content/docs/getting-started/install-and-run-on-hpc.md

 To complete the install, remember to set your environment variables as described on the [getting started page]({{< relref "docs/getting-started/_index.md#setting-up-for-a-first-time-run-of-eilmer" >}}).

+### An example setup in `.bash_profile`
+Here, I include what I have added to the end of my `.bash_profile` file on Gadi.
+It sets my environment up to compile and run Eilmer.
+Note also that I configure access to a locally installed version of the ldc2 compiler.

+    export DGD=${HOME}/dgdinst
+    append_path PATH ${DGD}/bin
+    append_path PATH ${HOME}/opt/ldc2/bin
+    append_path PYTHONPATH ${DGD}/lib

+    export DGD_LUA_PATH=$DGD/lib/?.lua
+    export DGD_LUA_CPATH=$DGD/lib/?.so

+    module load openmpi/4.0.2

 ### Running

 As is common on large cluster computers, you will need to request the entire node CPU resources if your job spans multiple nodes.
-On gadi, that means CPU request numbers are in multiples of 48.
+On Gadi, that means CPU request numbers are in multiples of 48.
 Here is a submit script where I've set up 192 MPI tasks for my job.

     #!/bin/bash